kumudunee/Catch-The-Fish/README.md

 **Audience**

-Here our main target is to measure the forensic knowledge of internship candidates in cyber security related organizations.
+Here our main target is to measure the **forensic knowledge** of **internship candidates in cyber security related organizations**.
 Before entering as an intern an individual has to face a technological exam.
 Catch The Fish is used to measure the knowledge of each trainer.
 We have lined up each level from very easy level to difficult level.
 It is easy to measure up the trainer’s